CooRecorder basics

 There are basically two recording modes in CooRecorder:

-One coordinate pair for each written row of data to the file:
+One coordinate pair for each written row of data to the file or

 If you are using the data group mode you have to click the End of data group button before you start recording the next group of coordinate pairs: